elementary-Inc/blog/_posts/2019-12-02-introducing-elementary-os-5-1-hera.md

 ## Updates from the Juno Release

 Since Hera builds on Juno, it includes [all of the monthly OS updates][updates] we've detailed since Juno's release.
-You can check those monthly stories for the nitty-gritty—and if you've diligently followed along, everything after Greeter and Onboarding will be a review—but here's a higher-level overview of what Hera brings:
+You can check those monthly stories for the nitty-gritty—and if you've diligently followed along, much of this will be a review—but here's a higher-level overview of what Hera brings:

 ### Greeter & Onboarding